 - Narrow your niche and concentrate on the most relevant clients to your freelance business

-- Or, run an agency and offer a whole host of services related to what you do
+- Run an agency and offer a whole host of services related to what you do

-11. Keep your day job and your freelance business separate
+Bonus: Keep your day job and freelance business separate

 You have two lives: your full-time position and your new freelance business.